 - When was the last time something detrimental happened–like losing a major client or a round of layoffs–and how did management handle it?

 - What are some examples of things the company has changed based on feedback?
 What do you think would happen if you e-mailed the CEO with a suggestion? (watch interviewer for reaction)

-Q: I am currently experiencing exactly what you described!
+Q: I am currently experiencing exactly what you described with your toxic work culture!
 Old Boy Club, Preferential treatment – the works!
 UGH!
 Do I try to address the issue with my management or just look for a new job?

 Regardless, I would update your resume and start looking for new opportunities.
 You never know what you may find!

 Q: How do you answer the question about why you left your last job during job interviews?
 I’m starting to apply and interview for new jobs, but I fear that it could negatively impact my chances to secure the job if I disclose the real reason I left.
 But I also don’t want to work for a company that punishes someone for standing up for herself in a toxic, sexist environment.

 A: It’s definitely a tricky balance when interviewing.
 I would recommend taking the high road when disclosing why you left.
 My stock response is that “I really loved my team, but was looking for more of a growth environment or additional opportunities like X, Y, and Z” or “I reevaluated my career goals and decided a change was needed”.
 I like to turn it around on the interviewer and ask them how they support their staff and what resources they provided for additional growth or learning opportunities.